 - A WOMAC questionnaire, a recognised index that measures osteoarthritis in the lower limbs.
 It is based on self-reported pain, stiffness and physical functioning.
 Physical functioning is the difficulty experienced in performing daily activities such as climbing stairs, standing, putting on socks, etc…

 - A standardised questionnaire on quality of life (SF36), with 36 questions on health status on 8 scales (physical role functioning, bodily pain, general health, emotional role functioning, social role functioning, vitality, mental health)

 - Urine samples using ELISA kits for the quantification of biomarkers related to cartilage breakdown (Coll 2-1, Coll 2-1NO2 and fibulin-3).

-In conclusion, supplementation with b-2Cool® (native type II collagen) combined with a painkiller helps thus decrease joint pain, improves mobility and quality of life after 3 months in knee arthritis patients.
-Moreover, b-2Cool® supplementation appears to have a greater effect than paracetamol alone on joint pain.
+To conclude, supplementation with native type II collagen (b-2Cool®) combined with an analgesic would therefore reduce joint pain, improve mobility and quality of life after 3 months of treatment in people with knee osteoarthritis.
+Moreover, b-2Cool® supplementation would have a superior effect to paracetamol alone in reducing joint pain during walking.